-The OBR is required by legislation to produce its forecasts based on current government policy (but not necessarily assuming that particular objectives will be met).
-With negotiations over the UK’s exit from the EU still taking place, this is not straightforward.
+The OBR is required by legislation to produce its forecasts based on current government policy (but not necessarily assuming that particular policy objectives will be met).
+With the terms of the UK’s exit from the EU and the nature of the future relationship between the two still to be settled, this is not straightforward.
 We asked the Government if it wished to provide any additional information on post-Brexit policies in relation to trade and migration that would be relevant to our forecasts.
-As set out in the Foreword, it directed us to the White Paper published in July 2018.
-As with previous government publications and speeches on this topic, the final outcome will depend on further policy development by the UK authorities as well as the result of the continuing negotiations with the EU.
+As set out in the Foreword, it directed us to the July 2018 White Paper on the future relationship between the UK and EU and the immigration White Paper published in December 2018.

-- The negotiation of new trading arrangements with the EU and others slows import and export growth over a 10-year period.
-We calibrated this on the basis of a range of external studies of different possible trade regimes and have assumed broadly offsetting impacts from exports and imports on net trade and GDP growth.
+- The extra frictions associated with new trading arrangements with the EU and other countries slows import and export growth over a 10-year period.
+We calibrated this based on external studies of different possible trade regimes and have assumed broadly offsetting impacts from exports and imports on net trade and GDP growth.

 Specifically, as regards the fiscal forecast, we assume that:

-- Any reduction in expenditure transfers to EU institutions – after factoring in the cost of the financial settlement – would be recycled fully into extra spending.
+- Any reduction in expenditure transfers to EU institutions – after factoring in the cost of the financial settlement – would be recycled fully into substitute spending.
 This assumption is fiscally neutral.

-Since our previous forecast, the UK Government and the European Union published a draft Withdrawal Agreement on 19 March 2018, as well as a joint statement in June 2018 on progress.
-This set out in further detail the terms of the financial settlement – the so-called ‘divorce bill’ – to complement the joint report from December 2017.
+Since our previous forecast, the UK Government and the European Union published the latest draft Withdrawal Agreement and the Political Declaration on the future relationship between the UK and the EU on 25 November 2018.
+This set out in further detail the terms of the financial settlement – the so-called ‘divorce bill’ – to complement the draft Withdrawal Agreement from 19 March 2018.
 We have updated our central forecast to incorporate the latest information on the cost of the financial settlement.